 PrimaryThe employer contribution rate required to pay for ongoing accrual of active members' benefits (including an allowance for administrative expenses).
 See of that employer's members, ie current and former employees.
 This includes: the proportions which are active, deferred or pensioner; the average ages of each category; the varying salary or pension levels; the lengths of service of active members vs their salary levels, etc. A membership (or liability) profile might be measured for its maturity also.

 Appendix D for further details.

-Profile The profile of an employer's membership or liability reflects various measurements of employers) in the Fund for the three year period until the next valuation is completed.
+Profile The profile of an employer's membership or liability reflects various measurements completed.